nanoframework/nanoFramework.IoT.Device/devices/Card/Ndef/README.md

 // Create the NDEF message
 NdefMessage message = new();
 // Create a Text record
-TextRecord recordText = new("This is a text", "en", Encoding.UTF8);
+TextRecord recordText = new("I ❤ .NET nanoFramework", "en", Encoding.UTF8);
 // Add the record to the message message.Records.Add(recordText);
 // Create a Geo message